 Digital privacy will continue to be a prime concern for lawmakers going forward.
 Publishers should expect increased security as a result.
 Our recommendation is to adopt a CMP in order to avoid fines and reduced fill rates from major demand partners like Google.

 Snigel’s AdConsent CMP is purpose built for publishers that rely on ad revenue.
 It’s IAB approved and TCF2.0 compatible.
+To find out if you’re ready for TCF 2.0 check out our guide here.
 If you’d like to find out more about how we can minimize your bounce rate and lost revenue get in touch here.